Veloxization/activity-calendar/README.md

 ### Inbox
 Visible once logged in. **Currently unavailable.** Lists the discussions you've had with different members of your group.
 The page also lets you compose a new message to a member.
 ### Group
 Visible once logged in.
 Lists all the members of your group, admins and regular members separately.
 You can also visit each member's profile to view their activity history (check the [Username section](https://github.com/Veloxization/activity-calendar#username) for more information on user profiles).
-In the future, you will be able to message group members through here or manage them if you're an admin.
+As the creator of a group, you are able to promote members to admin, or strip them of their admin status.
+As an admin, you are able to delete regular members through their management page.
+Deleting a member also deletes any pending activities they've submitted so be sure to approve any activities you want to keep before deleting the member who submitted them!
+Just click on _Manage_ under the _Actions_ column to get to these settings.
+In the future, you will be able to message group members through here.
 ### Log Out
 Visible once logged in.
 Log out from the current account.
 ### Username